TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french-en.md

 #### UHD Bluray + WEB

-If you prefer High Quality UHD Encodes (Bluray-2160p)
+If you prefer High-Quality UHD Encodes (Bluray-2160p)

 - _Size: 20-60 GB for a Bluray-2160p depending on the running time._